Calvinfr96/data-structures-and-algorithms/Data_Structures/queues.md

 ## Recap
 - Queues are an abstract data structure that follow the FIFO principle, this means the first piece of data added to the queue should be the first item removed from a queue.
 - Queues are useful for processing tasks, such as a printer queue.
 They are also foundational for more complex data structures.
-- Insertion and removal needs t be O(1).
+- Insertion and removal needs to be O(1).